axelarnetwork/arcs/ARCs/ARC-13.md

 ## Requirements

-- AXL price should be calculated using volume weighted average pricing of AXL during the start and end timestamp of the distribution cycle
+- AXL price should be calculated using **Volume Weighted Average Price (VWAP)** during the distribution cycle period.
+    - Using VWAP helps smooth out short-term price volatility and provides a fairer average price by weighting each trade by its volume, ensuring that periods of high trading activity have more influence on the calculated AXL price.
+This prevents manipulation or outlier trades from disproportionately impacting rewards payouts.
+    - VWAP formula: `VWAP = Σ(Typical_Price × Volume) / Σ(Volume)` where `Typical_Price = (High + Low + Close) / 3`
 - Function permission needs to be elevated since `axl_price_distribution_cycle` is sensitive for the actual payout
+- Include outlier protection to filter prices deviating >20% from median

 ## Future Work